Gops319/Fetch_DE/README.md

 - Deploy the Dockerized application to ECS or Lambda depending on the frequency of messages.

-- We can use tools like Jenkins for CI/CD.
+- Use Jenkins for CI/CD.

 **2. What other components would you want to add to make this production-ready?**

-- Use IAC tools to automate Kafka topic creation for consistency and version control across environments rather than producing with the producer.
+- Use IAC tools to automate Kafka topic creation for consistency and version control across environments rather than creating the topics with the producer.

 - Use mocks in tests to simulate external dependencies and improve isolation and speed.

-- Make producer asynchronous if needed: Allow the producer to send messages without waiting for acknowledgments, improving throughput.
+- Make the producer asynchronous if needed.

 - Add Metrics and Monitoring: Implement monitoring tools like Cloudwatch to track performance and identify issues in production.

 **3. How can this application scale with a growing dataset?**

-- Horizontally scale consumers: Consumers can be horizontally scaled to handle increased partitions as the data grows.
-- Increase the number of topics: If the consumer has reached partition limits, create more topics to distribute the load across more partitions and consumers.
+- If consumer scaling matches with partitions, increase partitions to be able to scale the consumer horizontally, as it can't be scaled vertically anymore.